-- Reviewed and discussed the audited financial statements, including balance sheets, related statements of operations, stockholders' equity and cash flows, with management; - Discussed with Ernst & Young LLP, the independent auditor, matters required to be discussed by the statement on Auditing Standards No. ("SAS") No. 114, The Auditor's Communication with Those Charged with Governance, as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T, which supersedes SAS no. 61, as amended; - Received from Ernst & Young LLP the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence; and - Discussed with Ernst & Young LLP the independent accountant's independence.
+- Reviewed and discussed the audited financial statements, including balance sheets, related statements of operations, stockholders' equity and cash flows, with management; - Discussed with Ernst & Young LLP, the independent auditor, matters required to be discussed by the statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
+AU section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T; - Received from Ernst & Young LLP the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence; and - Discussed with Ernst & Young LLP the independent accountant's independence.